-Research Output per year
+Research output per year

-overcome the computational burden of physical computer simulations
+- Overcome the computational burden of physical computer simulations.

-Research output: Contribution to journal › Article
+Research output: Contribution to journal › Article › peer-review

 Research output: Chapter in Book/Report/Conference proceeding › Conference contribution book